whichjdk/whichjdk.com/README.md

 # Which Version of JDK Should I Use?

-To build and run Java applications, a Java Compiler, Runtime Libraries, and a Virtual Machine are required, that implement the Java Platform, Standard Edition ("Java SE") specification.
+To build and run Java applications, a Java Compiler, Java Runtime Libraries, and a Virtual Machine are required, that implement the Java Platform, Standard Edition ("Java SE") specification.

+The [OpenJDK](https://openjdk.java.net) is the open source reference implementation of the Java SE Platform Specification, but it is only.
-There are plenty of Java™ Development Kits (JDK) distributions available.
-Pretty much all of them build on the source code of the [OpenJDK](https://openjdk.java.net), which is the open source reference implementation of the Java SE Platform Specification.
-The distributions differ in licenses, commercial support, supported platforms, and update frequency.
+There are a number of distributions by different vendors available, that provide builds based on the OpenJDK source code.
+These distributions differ in licenses, commercial support, supported platforms, and update frequency.

 ## TL;DR